 Building refuge for federal climate & environmental data

-To learn more about Data Refuge and Data Stories, explore the following links:
+To learn more about Data Refuge, explore the following links:

-Thanks to generous support from the National Geographic Foundation, private donors, and a collaboration with the Libraries+ Network, Preserving Electronic Governance Initiative (PEGI), and the Union of Concerned Scientists (UCS), the Penn Program in Environmental Humanities (PPEH) is organizing this national data storytelling initiative.
-Our shared goal is to extend the work of thousands of volunteers who participated last year in over forty local Data Rescue events, and to shine light on the ways federal environmental data impacts us everyday.
-This next chapter will include data storytelling events around the country and a culminating event at National Geographic’s headquarters in Spring 2019.
+Thanks to generous support from the National Geographic Foundation, private donors, and a collaboration with the Libraries+ Network, Preserving Electronic Governance Initiative (PEGI), and the Union of Concerned Scientists (UCS), the Penn Program in Environmental Humanities (PPEH) is organizing Data Stories and Climate Sensing.
+Our shared goal is to extend the work of thousands of volunteers who participated in over forty local Data Rescue events in 2017, and to shine light on how climate and environmental data live in the world.

 You can also give by mail.